-Creating a Closing Book – essentially taking large volumes of documents and converting them to a single PDF to distribute to clients – can be a time-consuming and expensive exercise.
+Creating a Closing Book – essentially taking large volumes of documents and converting them to a single PDF – can be a time-consuming and expensive exercise.
 Often it means hours assembling hundreds of case files from multiple locations and in many different formats.

 Automating the process of converting many documents into a single PDF means creating Closing Books is less labor-intensive and staff are free to work on other projects.
-Our solution, pdfDocs Binder, has been doing this at law firms for over 10 years.
-It takes only three steps to create a high-value Closing Book: create the binder, add the documents, and convert.
+Our solution, pdfDocs Binder, has been doing this at law firms for over a decade.
+It takes only three steps to produce a high-value Closing Book: create the binder, add the documents, and convert.

-Once you’ve created a new Binder project, it’s then possible to add documents from several different locations: Windows Explorer folders, your network, or a document management system (DMS) like iManage, NetDocuments, or Worldox.
+When you create a new Binder Project, it’s then possible to add documents from several different locations: Windows Explorer folders, your network, or a document management system (DMS) like iManage, NetDocuments, or Worldox.
 Rearrange the documents and folders by dragging and dropping them within the interface.

 2. Preparing the contents

-When you’re ready to hit create on your Closing Book, the Binder application will automatically generate a Table of Contents, hyperlinks, and bookmarks.
-It’s all designed to save the user time but ensure readers can easily navigate through the collection of documents.
+When you’re ready to hit create on your Closing Book, the application will automatically generate a Table of Contents, hyperlinks, and bookmarks.
+It’s all designed to save you time but ensures readers can easily navigate through the collection of documents.

-To keep styles consistent, or just minimize the amount of work going into each Closing Book, you can create templates from scratch or even from an existing Binder.
-Templates can include security, numbering and watermark settings, as well as formatting and corporate stationery.
+To keep styles consistent, or just minimize the amount of work going into each Closing Book, you can create templates from scratch or even from an existing Binder Project.
+Templates can include security, numbering, and watermark settings, as well as formatting and corporate stationery.

 3. Generating the Closing Book

-Need to add or remove a document after you’ve created the Binder?
+Need to add or remove a document after you’ve created the binder?
 You don’t have to start from scratch.
-Simply make the changes in the Binder file and regenerate to update the Table of Contents and cross-document bookmarks and links.
+Simply make the changes in the Binder Project and regenerate to update the Table of Contents and cross-document bookmarks and links.